 Visa-Free Entry to Singapore for US Citizens

 The Singaporean government has decided that citizens of the USA can travel to their country without any need to arrange a tourist eVisa as long as their stay is for less than 90 days.
 Not only can you visit the country’s many tourist sights and attractions as part of your 90-day stay, you can also carry out business within this time period too without breaking the rules.
+Don’t forget that you do require an Electronic Arrival Card before your trip.

 Full Information on Travelling to Singapore